-He speaks Chinese (Mandarin) and is regularly instructed by Asian clients, in particular from China, Japan, Korea, Hong Kong, Taiwan, Singapore and Indonesia.
-He acts as sole or lead counsel in arbitrations under the SIAC, ICC, HKIAC and LCIA rules.
-Having been based full time in Singapore from 2010 to 2016, Simon continues to spend a substantial part of his time in Asia.
+“He is very enthusiastic, with Mandarin skills that are helpful when dealing with Chinese parties,” (Legal 500, 2018), and is regularly instructed by Asian clients, in particular from China, Japan, Korea, Hong Kong, Taiwan, Singapore and the wider ASEAN region.
+He acts as a sole or lead counsel in arbitrations under the SIAC, ICC, HKIAC and LCIA rules.
+He is experienced in dealing with Asian law (Chinese, Indonesian, Thai, Philippines, Kazakhstan) in commercial disputes.

 Simon’s work comes highly recommended by market sources, who say: ‘He is absolutely spectacular and his drafting is unimpeachably good.’
 Another source enthuses: ‘He is just a genius – his analysis is so thorough.’”
 (Chambers & Partners, 2020).
 In the commodities field he is known as “a very bright and commercially astute barrister who gets to the point quickly.”
 (Legal 500, 2020).
 With a wealth of experience in unled advocacy work across a range of different arbitration systems rules, he “is good on his feet, thinks off-the-cuff very well, speaks confidently without notes and is dogged and determined in pursuit of the case” (Chambers Asia Pacific, 2015).